NatVanG/PBI-InspectorV2/README.md

 This is a community project that is not supported by Microsoft.

 :exclamation: This version of PBI Inspector only supports the new enhanced metadata file format (PBIR), see https://learn.microsoft.com/en-gb/power-bi/developer/projects/projects-report.
-For the older PBIR-legacy file format, please use the previous version of PBI Inspector available at https://github.com/NatVanG/PBI-Inspector.
+For the older PBIR-legacy file format, please use the previous version of PBI Inspector available at https://github.com/NatVanG/PBI-Inspector :exclamation:

 ## Breaking changes :boom:
 To support the new enhanced report format (PBIR), a new "part" custom command has been introduced which helps to navigate to or iterate over the new metadata file format's parts such as "Pages", "Visuals", "Bookmarks" etc. Rules defined against the new format are not backward compatible with the older PBIR-legacy format and vice versa.

 ## Thanks :pray:

-Thanks to [Michael Kovalsky](https://github.com/m-kovalsky) and [Rui Romano](https://github.com/ruiromano) for their feedback on this project.
+Thanks to [Michael Kovalsky](https://github.com/m-kovalsky) of [Semantic Link Labs](https://github.com/microsoft/semantic-link-labs) fame and [Rui Romano](https://github.com/ruiromano) for their feedback on this project.
 Thanks also to [Luke Young](https://www.linkedin.com/in/luke-young-2301/) for creating the PBI Inspector logo.

+Special thanks also to [David Mitchell](https://www.linkedin.com/in/davidmitchell85) for his unwavering support and advocacy of PBI Inspector.
+Check out [David's Microsoft blog post and tooling](https://www.microsoft.com/en-us/microsoft-fabric/blog/2024/12/02/automate-your-migration-to-microsoft-fabric-capacities/) for automating the migration of workspaces from Power BI Premium to Microsoft Fabric capacities.

 ## Bugs :beetle: